MAC Global Solar Energy Stock Index

 Solar Research Reports

-The MAC Global Solar Energy Stock Index in 2023 is down by -26% on a year-to-date basis.
-The MAC Solar Index saw extraordinary gains of +67% in 2019 and +245% in 2020, but then settled back by -26% in 2021 and -5% in 2022.
-The MAC Solar Index is the tracking index for the U.S.-based…
+The MAC Global Solar Energy Stock Index in 2024 is down by -18% on a year-to-date basis.
+The MAC Solar Index saw extraordinary gains of +67% in 2019 and +245% in 2020, settling back by -26% in 2021, -5% in 2022, and -26% in 2023.
+Solar stocks in 2023 were under pressure from rising US…

 Index Announcements

-MAC Solar Index September 2023 Quarterly Review Changes
+MAC Solar Index March 2024 Quarterly Review Changes

 MAC Global Solar Energy Index Total Return (SUNIDX)